blockchaingate/kblib/kblib.md

 Encodes the function name to its ABI signature, which are the first 4 bytes of the sha3 hash of the function name including types.
 #### Parameters
  - <b>functionName</b> - String - the name of the function
- - <b>types</b> - Array of String | String - The types of the parameters in the function signature
+ - <b>types</b> - Array of String | String - The solidity types of the parameters in the function signature

 #### Return Type
  - String - The ABI-encoded function signature (pre-pended with '0x')